 - If one of the account holders qualifies as a U.S person, and the account balance is above the reporting threshold- FATCA requirements are that the account should be reported.
 Customers are also advised to seek further advice from a tax professional.

-Can my financial institution provide tax related advice?
+Does CSB provide tax related advice?

 Is more detailed information on FATCA available online?

 Yes.
 For further information on FATCA, please visit: